Tyler Texas Real Estate Options

 For more information on Tyler realtors, visit the Greater Tyler Association of Realtors website.

 A highlight of the year in the building trade is the annual Tyler Area Builders Association (TABA) Parade of Homes.
-The next Parade of Homes in the Tyler area will be held on June 3-11, 2023.
+The most recent Parade of Homes in the Tyler area was held on June 1-9, 2024.
 TABA is an organized group of area professional home builders.

 |